Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: A Motivation: Inadequacies of the Finite-Rank Spiked Matrix Model

 In this work, however, we find that the assumptions and resulting consequences of the finite-rank theory may constitute a significant limitation for the practical application of this model to both explain the properties of noise corrupted data, as well as to optimally denoise such data.
 To illustrate, we test the finite-rank theory for various values of $K$, with $N_1$ and $N_2$ fixed.
-In Figure \ref{fig:Figure 2 finite-rank theory fails} we show simulation results in which we find substantial deviations between simulations and finite-rank theory predictions, for both the location of the leading data singular value outlier, and the data-signal singular vector overlap, for $K$ as small as $10$ with $N_1=1000$.
-Thus even for moderate numbers of spikes, and relatively large matrices, the finite-rank theory cannot explain the SVD of the data well.
-Furthermore, as we shall see below, denoising large data of even such moderate ranks, does not perform well, precisely because the finite-rank theory yields inaccurate predictions for the singular value and vector structure of the data well, and because these predictions are used to derive denoisers.
-Thus motivated by the search for better denoisers of higher rank data, below we extend the finite-rank theory to a completely different asymptotic limit of extensive rank in which the rank $K$ of the data is proportional to the number of variables $N_1$ as both become large.
+In Figure \ref{fig:Figure 2 finite-rank theory fails} we show simulation results in which we find substantial deviations between simulations and finite-rank theory predictions, for both the location of the leading data singular value outlier, and the data-signal singular-vector overlap, for $K$ as small as $10$ with $N_1=1000$.
+Thus, even for moderate numbers of spikes and relatively large matrices, the finite-rank theory cannot explain the SVD of the data well, (though as mentioned above, see \cite{Bai2008_finiteK_fluctuations} for finite-size fluctuations in the square-symmetric case).
+As a consequence, as we will show below, typical denoising techniques, which depend crucially on the predicted singular structure of the data, perform poorly, even for moderate $K$.

+Thus, motivated by the search for better denoisers of higher-rank data, we extend the finite-rank theory to a completely different asymptotic limit of extensive rank, in which the rank $K$ of the data is proportional to the number of variables $N_1$ as both become large.
 We show that our extensive-rank theory both: (1) more accurately explains the SVD of large data matrices of even moderate rank, and (2) provides better denoisers in these cases, than the finite-rank theory.
 And interestingly, our extensive-rank theory reveals qualitatively new phenomena that do not occur at finite-rank, including highly nontrivial interactions between the extensive number of signal singular values, as they become corrupted to generate data singular values, under additive noise.